robmhoward/ExcelJsDocumentation/resources/chartAxisTitle.md

 | `visible` | Boolean |A boolean that specifies the visibility of an Axis Title.
 True if the axis or chart has a visible title.  |

 ## Relationships
-The ChartAxisTitle resource has the following relationships defined:
+The ChartAxisTitle has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|